ENIGMA-infra/ENIGMA-PD/README.md

 Next, we will need to install the fMRIPrep pipeline within Nipoppy.
 Read more about this step [here](https://github.com/ENIGMA-PD/FS7/blob/main/docs/getting_ENIGMA-PD_pipeline_config_files.md).
 Once the pipeline is installed, open the global config file and check whether the correct fMRIPrep version is included under `PIPELINE_VARIABLES`.
-The following paths should also be replaced here:
+The following paths should be replaced here under the correct version of the fMRIPrep pipeline in the global config file:
 - `<FREESURFER_LICENSE_FILE>` (required to run FreeSurfer)
 - `<TEMPLATEFLOW_HOME>` (see below section on Templateflow) You can get a FreeSurfer licence for free at [the FreeSurfer website](https://surfer.nmr.mgh.harvard.edu/registration.html).